HDest-Community/HDBulletLib-Recasted/README.md

 - .56 Caliber Musket Balls by Cozi and Ted
 - 4-Gauge Saboted Slugs by Khan
 - 5mm Bumblebee Rimfire, 6mm Flechettes and .50 Action-Mega by Potetobloke.
+- 20mm Grenades, Thunder Rockets and Tortoise Rockets by Wanzer.

 If you want to have your bullet added to the library or want to suggest any changes, feel free to fork the project and add it as a pull request for it to be added!
 The only requirement for addition is that your round needs to fully function in-game and allow GZDoom to startup.
 There are no quality requirements at all, though it's preferable to have your round be fully created before getting pushed to the public.